FordyceLab/micrio/README.md

 The Python software to control micrIO (and other devices such as *pressure manifolds*, *MFCS units*, and *syringe pumps*) is available as our pip-installable [`acqpack`](https://pypi.org/project/acqpack/) package (documentation [here](https://acqpack.readthedocs.io/en/latest/)).

 Large files (videos, images) are included in the repository via git-lfs, which must be installed to have these files clone properly.
-Downloading the `.zip` from here will not include these files.
+Downloading the `.zip` from here will not include working versions of these files.
+(See OSF: [Google Drive](https://osf.io/86wf5/?view_only=c3bfd653adfa457480bd9e34eeaa98bf) mirror for easy viewing / downloading of these files

 ![Alt Text](overview.gif)